What is peridot?

 What to Look for in Peridot

 Peridot is a relatively common gemstone found in hardened lava flows around the world, including in China, Vietnam, Tanzania and the United States.
 The finest and rarest peridots in the purest green hues come from Myanmar and Pakistan.
-The August birthstone, peridot is a much-loved gemstone for special jewelry.
+The August birthstone, peridot is a much-loved gemstone for special jewellery.

 CLARITYGemstone clarity is an important evaluator for many gemstones.
 Almost every gemstone contains marks known as inclusions, which are liquids, gas bubbles, mineral traces, and other debris found inside stones.
 Fine peridot is usually "eye clean," meaning that its inclusions are only visible when magnified.
 Peridot with a few visible inclusions offer the best value, and their unique marks only add to their one-of-a-kind appeal.